frhou09/NDVI_vs_NBR2/README.md

 qgis
 ```

-The rest of the tools in QGIS are easily accesible using the built-in help features as well as easily accesible Youtube or blog tutorials.
+The rest of the tools in QGIS are easily accesible using the built-in help features as well as through Youtube or blog tutorials.

 # Limitations
 - Limited Statistical Power: One month per year may be too small of a sample size.
 The project could possibly benefit from multiple data periods per year.